dkuku/hexdump/README.md

   0x78, 0x79, 0x7A, 0xFD, 0xFE, 0xFF>>
   ```

-  With Hexdump you can see similar output like in hex editors:
+  With Hexdump you can see similar output like in hex editors [example](example.html)

   The first column is offset